L400-RTI/Training-material/modules/12 - CICD and ALM.md

 ##### Understanding the API Model

-Fabric’s REST API follows a declarative artifact model:
+Fabric’s REST API follows a declarative aReal-Time Intelligencefact model:

 - Every deployable item (Eventhouse, KQL Database, Event Stream) is treated as an “item” in the workspace.

 Creation is performed by POSTing an "item definition", which includes:

 - platform.json metadata (type, name, logical ID)
-- properties.json configuration (caching, retention)
+- propeReal-Time Intelligencees.json configuration (caching, retention)
 - In case of a KQL Database A CSL schema script encoded in Base64 (the actual KQL schema)

 The REST API exposes endpoints to: